FFAR Grant Develops Tools to Predict Consumer Demand, Reduce Food Waste

 Arizona State University and New Mexico State University researchers are teaming up with local businesses and organizations to develop market intelligence and supply chain planning tools to sell and deliver fresh produce.
 These tools will enable small-scale growers to both predict consumer demand and sell produce directly to consumers.
 Farmers will be able to coordinate supply chain logistics to reach the right markets at the right time.

 “Maintaining farmer profitability and reducing food waste are key goals for FFAR.
-This research helps small-scale growers compete in emerging markets, reduce food waste and provide consumers consistent access to affordable, nutritious food,” said FFAR’s Executive Director Sally Rockey.
+This research helps small-scale growers compete in emerging markets, reduce food waste and provide consumers consistent access to affordable, nutritious food,” said FFAR’s Executive Director Dr. Sally Rockey.
 “The resulting technology will be a win-win for farmers and consumers.”

 Researchers will use mathematical modeling to develop analytical tools that enhance supply chain planning and engage with growers to help them effectively use these tools.
 This project creates a roadmap for small growers to successfully compete in emerging markets such as direct-to-consumer produce channels led by Amazon Fresh, Instacart and Walmart Grocery, among others.

-“I am excited to accept this grant on behalf of the research teams at Arizona State University, New Mexico State University, and the several small businesses and grassroot organizations we are working with on this effort,” says Dr. Jesus Rene Villalobos, the project lead and an associate professor of industrial engineering in ASU’s Ira A. Fulton Schools of Engineering.
-“With this funding from the Foundation for Food and Agriculture Research, we have the opportunity to advance the state of the art in logistics coordination tools to help growers efficiently reach their customers, provide small growers with the resources to reach the best markets with the least waste, and create a roadmap for small growers to use market and logistics analytics to avail themselves to direct-to-consumer produce channels.”
+“I am excited to accept this grant on behalf of the research teams at Arizona State University, New Mexico State University and the several small businesses and grassroot organizations we are working with on this effort,” says Dr. Jesus Rene Villalobos, the project lead and an associate professor of industrial engineering in ASU’s Ira A. Fulton Schools of Engineering.
+“With this funding from the Foundation for Food & Agriculture Research, we have the opportunity to advance the state of the art in logistics coordination tools to help growers efficiently reach their customers, provide small growers with the resources to reach the best markets with the least waste and create a roadmap for small growers to use market and logistics analytics to avail themselves to direct-to-consumer produce channels.”

 Project participants include Local First Arizona, Stern Produce, Duncan Family Farms, New Mexico University, La Montanita Cooperative, Sol y Tierra Cooperative and New Mexico State University Cooperative Extension Service.
 Researchers will provide training and education to effectively employ supply chain planning tools.